felixdorner/cascade/README.md

 - Report bugs and make feature requests via the issue tracker
 - Please ask first before working on any significant pull request

-Consider that this tool's purpose is to stay as minimal as possible.

 ### Install Dependencies